siddhpatil6/Mobile-Development-How-Things-work/README.md

 }
 ```

 In the ‘get’ method, ‘ViewModelProvider’ first tries to get an existing ‘ViewModel’ from the ‘ViewModelStore’ using the class name as the key.
-If a ‘ViewModel’ with this key doesn’t exist, it creates a new one using the provided ‘Factory’, then stores it in the ‘ViewModelStore’.
+If a ‘ViewModel’ with this key doesn’t exist, it creates a new one using the provided ‘Factory’, then stores it in the ‘ViewModelStore’.  <br>

 The ‘ViewModelStore’ is a simple container that holds ‘ViewModels’.
-It’s associated with the lifecycle of an ‘Activity’ or ‘Fragment’ and is retained during configuration changes.
+It’s associated with the lifecycle of an ‘Activity’ or ‘Fragment’ and is retained during configuration changes.  <br>

 ```
 class ViewModelStore {